guoliveira/data-engineering-zoomcamp-by-LO/week_1_basics_n_setup/homework.md

 INNER JOIN (SELECT "DOLocationID", Count(*) as C
             FROM public.yellow_taxi
             WHERE date(tpep_pickup_datetime) = '2021-01-14'
+            AND "PULocationID" IN (SELECT "LocationID" as L FROM public.taxi_zone t1
+                                   WHERE t."Zone"='Central Park')
             GROUP BY "DOLocationID"
             ORDER BY C DESC
             LIMIT 1) as MAX_DO